;

 Can a Cracked Tooth Under a Dental Crown Be Saved?

-The good news is that if caught early, a cracked tooth can often be repaired and saved.
+If caught in its early stage, a cracked tooth can often be repaired and saved.

 removing the crown by cutting it off

-If the crack is limited to the surface of your tooth and hasn’t reached the roots, your chances of saving the tooth are quite high.
-Your dentist will clean and reshape the damaged area, then place a new crown over it.
-This new crown will protect the tooth from further harm while restoring its function and appearance.
+If the crack is limited to the visible top portion of your tooth and hasn’t reached the roots, there’s a good chance the tooth can be saved.
+Your dentist will clean and reshape the damaged area, then place a new crown to protect it.

-However, if the crack extends into the roots, the situation becomes more complicated.
-In most cases, the tooth will need to be removed.
-At that point, you can explore tooth replacement options, such as a bridge or dental implant.
+However, if the crack extends into the roots below the gum line, the situation becomes more complex.
+In most cases, the tooth will need to be extracted because the roots cannot be restored.
+After extraction, you can consider tooth replacement options like a dental bridge or implant.

-The image below shows a crowned tooth that has begun to show signs of infection.
+The image below shows a crowned tooth beginning to develop signs of infection.

 Infection of a crowned tooth